rebeccaSimmonds19/WineMapDatabase/README.md

 # winemap-data-loader
-Creates a postgresql container on OS and then loads wine review data from a data loader image as a job
+Creates a postgresql container on OpenShift and then loads wine review data from a data loader image as a kubernetes [job](http://kubernetesbyexample.com/jobs/)

 ```sh